YouNow/younow.github.io/policy/en/rules.md

 -	Disclosing someone’s personal information against their will with the intent to harm or embarrass them;
 -	Encouraging harassment of others.

 YouNow prohibits using the platform to facilitate hateful conduct or harassment.
-We may take action against users for hateful conduct or harassment that occurs off YouNow services that is directed at YouNow users.
+We may take action against users for hateful, inappropriate or harmful conduct that occur off of YouNow services.
+To protect the integrity of the community, YouNow reserves the right to suspend or remove any account at any time for any conduct that is determined to be inappropriate.

 ## Illegal substance use is not permitted onscreen